 Before entering Congress, John taught history and coached football at George J. Penney High School.
-He was also an owner of Larson & Lysik insurance company, where he saw firsthand the challenges many small business owners must overcome.
+He was also an owner of Larson & Lysik insurance agency, where he saw firsthand the challenges many small business owners must overcome.
 Following in his mother's footsteps, serving on the East Hartford Board of Education and the East Hartford Town Council.
 In 1982, he was elected to the Connecticut State Senate, beginning a 12-year tenure representing the 3rd Senate District until 1995.
 Larson served as Senate President Pro Tempore for eight years from 1987 to 1995.

 Commonsense Solutions for Connecticut

 During his tenure in the Connecticut State Senate, John authored and passed the nation's first Family Medical Leave Act.
 It would later serve as the model for a national law.
 As one of eight children raised by working parents, John knew how critical it was for working families to get the support they needed.
 No parent should ever have to choose between their job and their child.
 That's why John supports expanding his original vision and providing paid family leave.

 First elected to Congress in 1998, John swiftly established himself as a leader and consensus builder.
 As the Hartford Courant has said, "in a badly polarized Congress, [John] is more than willing to work with Republicans to get something done."
 Recently John won an important victory on research and development, and righted a grave wrong in our tax code for those who have been wrongfully convicted of crimes.